 Self-motivation is a time-honoured and much-debated subject you’ll have heard about from coaches, speakers and more.
-But can it help you and your business?
-More importantly, what steps can you take to see concrete benefits through better motivation.
+But can it really help you and your business?
+More importantly, what actionable steps can you take to see concrete benefits through better motivation and work towards a big goal?

-Let’s take a closer look at self-motivation.
+Let’s take a closer look at how to become a self motivator.
+We will consider what is self-motivation?
 Is self-motivation truly necessary for accomplishing our business goals?
 Why do we quickly lose our motivational energy?
 What can we do to make sure we see our goals through to the end?

 Let’s start with the basics.

-This implies that being self-motivated is having a driving force within, regardless of any external factors.
+In consideration of this definition, to be self-motivated is to have a driving force within, regardless of any external factors.
 However, is that realistic?
 Can you become isolated from all discouraging external factors?
 And more importantly, is self-motivation against realism, or can they go hand in hand together?

 Self-motivated individuals are not day dreamers, or shut away from reality.
 In fact, the most successful figures are aware of the challenges, risks, and threats surrounding them.

-However, self-motivation is about finding a reason to continue, and believing in the necessity of finding a way through.
+This quote confirms that being a self motivator is about finding a reason to continue, and believing in the necessity of finding a way through to be the best version of yourself.

 Often, maintaining motivation is all about indulging our core urges as humans.
 Take a look at some of the key factors that drive motivation in professionals:

-So what happens when we’re short of these things?
+Lets ask ourselves the question, what happens when we’re short of the ability to self-motivate?

 Why Do We Run Out of Self-Motivation?

-Our main focus in this article will be uncovering why self-motivation is a recurring theme, to the extent that it is becoming a cliché to open up the subject.
+Our main focus in this article will be uncovering why self-motivation is a significant and recurring theme, to the extent that it is becoming a cliché to open up the subject.
+We will examine the elements of self-motivation and consider some techniques.

 People keep coming back to this because we quickly run out of motivation.
 We listen to historic motivational speeches and great inspirational quotes, we get momentarily excited and then very soon, it all fades away.